Larry King Fast Facts

 July 11, 2008 - The intersection of Sunset and Cahuenga Boulevards is renamed Larry King Square.
 The CNN Los Angeles bureau is located there.

-May 2009 - His autobiography, "My Remarkable Journey," is released.
+May 2009 - His autobiography, "My Remarkable Journey," is published.

-June 29, 2010 - Announces his decision to retire from the nightly "Larry King Live" show after 25 years.
+June 29, 2010 - Announces his decision to retire from "Larry King Live" show after 25 years.

 December 16, 2010 - The final show of "Larry King Live" airs.

-April 14, 2011 - "Larry King: Stand Up", the first in a series of one-man comedy shows, opens in Torrington, Connecticut.
+April 14, 2011 - "Larry King: Stand Up," the first in a series of one-man comedy shows, opens in Torrington, Connecticut.

 September 26, 2011 - King receives a lifetime achievement award at the News and Documentary Emmy Awards in New York.